Social Work Warriors and COVID-19

 We appreciate your patience and understanding as we all adjust to the "new normal" and work together to refine the procedures, which will ensure we remain Warrior Safe and Warrior Strong.
-For additional information on the campus restart visit the WSU Coronavirus website.
+Learn more about campus during COVID-19 and the lastest WSU vaccine FAQ.

 Wishing continued good health to you and yours,

 Supporting our Detroit area community